Tarek Al-Wazir

-Tarek Mohammed Al-Wazir (طارق محمد الوزير; born 3 January 1971) is a politician in the German Green Party.
-Since January 2014 he has been deputy to the Hessian Minister-President, and Hessian Minister of Economics, Energy, Transport and Regional Development.
+Tarek Mohammed Al-Wazir (طارق محمد الوزير; born 3 January 1971) is a German politician of Alliance '90/The Greens who served as deputy to the Hessian Minister-President, and Hessian Minister of Economics, Energy, Transport and Regional Development from 2014 to 2024.
 He is a member of the Landtag of Hesse and was co-chair of the Hessian Green Party.

 Early life and education

-Al-Wazir was born in Offenbach am Main, Hesse, the son of an upper-class Yemeni father and a Sudeten German mother.
+Al-Wazir was born in Offenbach am Main, Hesse, the son of an upper-class Yemeni father and a teacher.
 He holds dual citizenship of Yemen and Germany.
 His parents divorced while he was a child, and he spent several years of his youth in the Yemeni capital (Sana'a) with his father, an experience he later described as very influential in his personal development.

-After his Abitur in 1991, he studied political science in Frankfurt, where he earned a degree.
+After his Abitur in 1991, Al-Wazir studied political science in Frankfurt, where he earned a degree.